carsonip/apm-server/testing/benchmark/README.md

 ## Credentials

-To successfully use the this environment, you will need to have credentials for:
+To successfully use this environment, you will need to have credentials for:

 - An AWS account.
 - ESS or self-serviced ECE environment API key (`EC_API_KEY` environment variable).